VNG-Realisatie/nlx/docs/docs/use-nlx/enable-transaction-logs.md

 ---
-id: setup-transaction-logs
+id: enable-transaction-logs
-title: Setup transaction logs
+title: Enable transaction logs
 ---

 ## Before you start

-- Make sure you read our [Get started](../../get-started/setup-your-environment) guide.
+- Make sure you read our [try NLX](../try-nlx/setup-your-environment.md) guide.
 - Make sure you have installed a recent version of [Docker-Compose](https://docs.docker.com/compose/install/).
 - Make sure you have installed a recent version of [Git](https://git-scm.com/downloads).